open-telemetry/community/docs/how-to-handle-public-calendar.md

 - Who can post: Group members
 - Who can view members: Group managers

+And set admin@opentelemetry.io's own subscription to "No email" under the membership settings for that google group.

 This allows anyone to subscribe to this specific meeting series by joining that google group.
 Please open a community issue to request the creation of a `calendar-...@opentelemetry.io` google group.